DMPRoadmap/roadmap/app/views/static_pages/help.html.md

 <hr>

 <h3>Contents</h3>

 Who can use the tool?
 How do I log in / create an account?
 Overview of My dashboard
 How do I create a data management plan?
 How do I get help from someone at my institution?
 <hr>

-<h4>1.
-Who can use the tool?</h4>
+<h3>Who can use the tool?</h3>

 DMPTool is free for anyone to create data management plans.
 As a user, you can:
 <ul>